streamingfast/substreams/docs/new/develop/architecture.md

 ---
-description: Lenar about the Substreams architecture
+description: Learn about the Substreams architecture
 ---

 # Parallel execution